The QCBR Story

 It was these medical cases that opened my eyes and allowed for my first experiences in veterinary medicine.
 While rescuing I was introduced to the diagnosis and treatment of a multitude of diseases and diagnoses.
 It was through these experiences I began to realize my love for animals went far beyond just the basics.

-This exposure allowed me to work side by side with our veterinarian and permitted invaluable experiences that further developed my love for the veterinary medical field.
+This exposure allowed me to work side by side with a veterinarian and permitted invaluable experiences that further developed my love for the veterinary medical field.
 It was also during this time I was introduced to my first Bulldog and my life would be forever changed.

-Life would be easier without a bulldog.
+There is no doubt life would be easier without a bulldog.
 My bank account would be more impressive and my heart far less damaged.

 I never have a hallmark answer.

 However, I feel compelled to mother this breed and support those with similar desires because I’ve seen first hand what one can look like in the hands of a careless owner.
-I own one because even if small in number, I know that profit driven breeding will be decreased due to spay and neutering, even if only by one dog.
+I own one because even if small in number, I know that profit driven breeding will be decreased due to spay and neutering, even if only by a single dog.

 I put my heart and soul into ensuring that at least one creature, who was born with the odds stacked against them, will have a safe, loving home with hopeful subsequent years of a comfortable life.